Where Biden stood, reminders of a failed insurrection

 Unlike Trump’s 2017 inauguration, which featured a speech that promised an end to decades of “American carnage,” Biden returned again and again to a theme of national unity.

-“I thought that inaugural ceremony today was so filled with energy, spirit and love,” said Hillary Clinton, the former first lady and a losing presidential candidate in 2008 and 2016.
-She praised young poet laureate Amanda Gorman and entertainers who performed.
+“I thought that inaugural ceremony today was so filled with energy, spirit and love,” said Hillary Clinton, the former first lady, senator and a losing presidential candidate in 2008 and 2016.

-The global superstars included Lady Gaga, whose soaring rendition of “The Star-Spangled Banner” left some in the audience agape.
-Garth Brooks, a country legend and Republican with a huge following in Trump strongholds, led the group in “Amazing Grace.”
+Performers included Lady Gaga, whose soaring rendition of “The Star-Spangled Banner” left some in the audience agape.
+Garth Brooks, a country superstar and Republican with a huge following in Trump strongholds, led the group in “Amazing Grace.”

-The blue jean-clad Brooks, obviously elated, almost danced away, but not before greeting the new president and three ex-presidents — with an oops-I-almost-forgot-about-the-pandemic hug with former President George W. Bush.
+The blue jean-clad Brooks, obviously elated, almost danced away, but not before greeting the new president and three ex-presidents — including an oops-I-almost-missed-you hug with former President George W. Bush.

 Republican Sen. James Lankford, from Brooks’ native Oklahoma, said the message of grace is just what a riven nation needs.

+Young poet laureate Amanda Gorman was beaming — under her mask — after receiving plaudits from Vice President Kamala Harris, Clinton and her husband, former President Bill Clinton.

+“I was really nervous while I was doing it, so I’m kind of glad it’s over,” Gorman told The Associated Press.
+Given the reception she was getting from so many big names and important people, she said, “I’m smiling but you can’t see it.”

 Biden delivered his 21-minute address before a teleprompter in a stand of photographers.
-It ensured a quick pace and gave Biden helpful hints such as a reminder to “build” to the finish.
-Biden had just a handful of small verbal stumbles and couldn’t resist adding an unscripted “folks” — a Biden trademark — toward the end.
+The teleprompter ensured a quick pace and gave Biden helpful hints such as a reminder to “build” to the finish.
+Biden had just a handful of small verbal stumbles and couldn’t resist adding an unscripted “folks” — a personal trademark — toward the end.

 Before the ceremony, a morning mist left the platform icy.
 The wind whipped throughout.
 There were just enough snow flurries to tell stories about.
 And by the end, the sun came out and shown brilliantly.